 Keep a log on engine hours for timely service and maintenance to keep your Fountain running strong, and to prevent possible premature equipment failure.
 Refer to engine and accessory manufacturers manuals for service intervals.
-You engine hour meter is located in the engine compartment on the starboard gunwale lip at the hatch ram.
+You engine hour meter is located in the engine compartment on the starboard gunwale lip.